What Makes a Home "Homey"? - It Isn't a Style - It's a Feeling

 Be ourselves, messy hair and all

-Connect with what matters most - our family, our quiet time, our creativity, our breath
+Reconnect with what matters — family, quiet, creativity, breath

 That’s what homey feels like.